tlrhmshm/Family-Services---Affirmative-Action/README.md

-shows the 95% confidence interval for both the non-white and female availability, which is to say that there is a 95% chance that the true proportion of non-white and female workers in the area fall somewhere between the lower and upper bounds of this interval. \n
+shows the 95% confidence interval for both the non-white and female availability, which is to say that there is a 95% chance that the true proportion of non-white and female workers in the area fall somewhere between the lower and upper bounds of this interval.

+Table 2: 95% Confidence Interval for Non-Whites and Females, by Job Group

   **Job Group**  |Non-White Lower|Non-White Upper|Female Lower|Female Upper
   ---------------|-------|-------|-------|-------